Battle of Britain (film): Plot

-Hermann Göring arrives in France to personally command the assault, confident that the end of the campaign nears.
-Their first northbound sorties skirt the RAF, which is still defending its airfields to the south, and the Germans bomb unopposed.
-Night attacks follow and London burns.

-To supplement Commonwealth forces, the RAF has begun accepting and training foreign pilots who have escaped German-occupied countries.
-The main difficulty is their lack of English-language skills.
-While on a training flight, a Free Polish Air Force squadron accidentally runs into an unescorted flight of German bombers.
-Ignoring commands to avoid engagement by their British training officer, they peel off and shoot down several bombers with aggressive if unorthodox tactics.
-Park rewards the unit by elevating it to operational status, leading Dowding to do the same for the Canadian and Czech trainees.

-While discussing the day's events, Park and Dowding examine the German switch to London.
-Given a respite, Park notes that he will be able to repair his airfields and bring his squadrons back to near full strength.
-Dowding observes that although enemy bombers can reach London, their fighter escort can only provide ten minutes of cover.
-He concludes that "turning on London could be the Germans' biggest blunder."
+The battle turns when lost German bombers unknowingly jettison their bombs over London.
+In retaliation to what was seen as a deliberate attack on civilians, the RAF bombs Berlin.
+An enraged Adolf Hitler publicly orders London to be razed.
+The switch to night bombing takes the pressure off the RAF fighter forces.
+Hermann Göring arrives in France to personally command the battle, confident in their new tactics.
+Their bombers can attack British cities at night virtually unopposed.
+Park and Dowding realize the switch to night bombing allows them to repair their airfields and bring fighter squadrons back to strength.
+And while enemy bombers can reach London, their fighter escort can only provide ten minutes of cover.
+They conclude that "turning on London could be the Germans' biggest blunder."

-The next German daytime raid is met by large groups of RAF fighters attacking en masse, which overwhelm the German raiders.
+The next German daytime raid is overwhelmed by large groups of RAF fighters attacking en masse.
 Luftwaffe losses are so severe an incensed Göring orders German fighters remain with the bombers.
 Deprived of both of altitude and speed, they are easy prey for British fighters attacking from above.
 For the first time German losses outweigh British.

-The climactic air battle of 15 September 1940 arrives, with British ground control ordering every squadron into the air, leaving no reserve.
+The battle reaches its climax during the air battle of 15 September 1940 when British ground control orders every available squadron into the air, leaving no reserve.
 Intense combat over London leaves both sides with heavy losses.

 The next day the RAF anxiously await a raid that never comes.
 Both German air and naval forces withdraw from the coast, leaving airfields abandoned and harbors empty.
 Göring leaves the front, accusing his commanders of betrayal.
 Dowding looks out over the gardens and up to the sky where the words of Winston Churchill appear onscreen: "Never in the field of human conflict was so much owed by so many to so few."